The64thGamer/cheeseepedia/content/wiki/Sandy, UT (10535 So State St).md

 **_10535 S. State St**_ was a franchised _Chuck E. Cheese's_ location that opened in 1996 with a 1-Stage, and closed in 2014.
 ##Stages##
-This location received the Cyberamic characters from the  location for use on their 1-Stage.
+This location received the Cyberamic characters from the [Riverside, CA]({{< ref "wiki/Riverside, CA (4033 Chicago Ave).md" >}}) location for use on their 1-Stage.
 The Cyberamics still utilized a portion of original cosmetic parts before removal.

 Once the store closed in 2014, the stage was cleared and a large projector screen was put on the stage.
 ##History##